stitchdata/docs/_database-integrations/mongo/mongo-atlas/v1/mongodb-atlas-v1.md

   - title: "Configure database connection settings"
     anchor: "connect-settings"
     content: |
+      In this step, you'll configure your {{ integration.display_name }} cluster to allow traffic from Stitch to access it.
+This is accomplished by whitelisting Stitch's IP addresses in the cluster's IP address whitelist in {{ integration.display_name }}.

       {% include integrations/templates/configure-connection-settings.html %}

   - title: "Create a Stitch database user"